kevinbarabash/beignet/design/post_mvp/01_enum_extensions.md

 ```

 Interop with TypeScript shouldn't be an issue since v5.0 will be unifying enums
 and unions.
-We can represent a Crochet enum in TypeScript as a union of
+We can represent a Escalier enum in TypeScript as a union of
 qualified classes, e.g.

 ```ts